“What did you notice?”

 By the end, the answers to “What did you notice?” tend toward summary and action.
 What's next.
 What's the opportunity.
 Noticing consensus or its lack.

 The group has started with “what” and moved on to “so what” and then “now what.”
-All with a single, simple question.
+All with a single question and the lightest structure.

 There are facilitation methods for doing this with a little more scaffolding.

 Try it sometime.
-It’s so simple, it feels magical.
-I think it might actually be magic.
+It’s so simple, it’s magic.